Biasiolo/gulp/README.md

 - `source/`: Contains the source files for Sass, images, and JavaScript.
 - `dist/`: The output directory where compiled and minified files are generated.

+## Additional Configuration

+If you want to customize or extend the default settings, follow these steps:

+Edit the Gulpfile:

+Open the `gulpfile.js` file and modify it as needed.
+You can add new tasks or adjust specific settings.

+Run Custom Tasks:

+After the changes, run custom tasks using npm commands.

 ## Contribution

 Contributions are welcome!
 If you encounter issues or have suggestions, please open an issue or submit a pull request.